CptHilda0079/CptHilda0079.github.io/_posts/2024-01-07-TryHackMe-Agent_Sudo.md

 Your buddy,
 chris
 ```
-We now have a user and password combanation for user christ, we will now login to ssh with these credentials
+We now have a user and password combination for user Chris, we will now log in to SSH with these credentials
 ```
 james@agent-sudo:~$ ls -la
 total 80